Ultimate guide to custom shipping boxes

 - They have to be assembled and taped which means they require more labor than a mailer.

-Here are the types of products and companies we most often find are best suited to use a shipping box.
+Here are the types of products that are best suited for shipping in a box:

-- Collections of Items: If you’re shipping a few different items in a single order – for example, several lotions and hair care, or two bottles of oil and three bars of soap, or a pair of shoes and a hat – a box tends to be more flexible and work better than a mailer.
+If you’re shipping a few different items in a single order – for example, several lotions and hair care, or two bottles of oil and three bars of soap, or a pair of shoes and a hat – a box tends to be more flexible and work better than a mailer.
 This is especially true if your orders vary, but you only want to keep one or two different shipping containers on hand.
-You can stock a single box size that can work for almost all orders you anticipate.
+You can stock a single box size that can work for almost all orders.

-- Fragile Items: Items that must be handled with care such as large glass bottles or candles.
+Items that must be handled with care, such as large glass bottles or candles.
 Small, compact bottles can often be wrapped and shipped in padded mailers or bubble mailers.
-For larger glass bottles, a shipping box is the best way to ship.
-This also includes something like a heavy, high-quality, hardcover book or a picture frame.
-These items could work in a mailer.
-However, you may find that a box protects the corners more than a mailer does.
+For larger glass bottles, a shipping box is the best option.
+Boxes also tend to protect items with sharp corners, like hardcover books and picture frames, better than mailers do.

-- High-End Presentation: While mailers can be beautifully branded, a shipping box typically provides a more impressive un-packaging experience for customers.
-Boxes are sturdy, can be filled with presentation paper, and allow for items to be arranged appealingly.
+While mailers can be beautifully branded, a custom shipping box typically provides a more impressive experience for customers.
+Boxes retain their shape and allow items to be arranged appealingly with custom elements like tissue paper.
 For this reason, some companies selling products that could be sold in a mailer (such as apparel) will still opt for a box.

-- Subscription Services: Subscription services or “box of the month” companies typically go with boxes for many of the reasons already listed above.
+Subscription services or “box of the month” companies typically use boxes for many of the reasons listed above.
 Most importantly, the majority of them deliver a collection of items each month.
 Successful subscription services understand the importance of creating an appealing unboxing experience that keeps their customers coming back again and again.

 Read more on our blog: Choosing Between a Mailer or a Shipping Box